-There are so many varieties of begonias and they love being beside hostas.
+There are many varieties of begonias and they all love being beside hostas.
 It’s a match made in heaven.
 Try large tuberous begonias with them.
 The big bold flowers really pop against a hostas large green leaves.

 Or plant a tall variety, like ‘Sum and Substance’ in the middle of a container and use small wax begonias underneath such as Olympic White.
 The hosta will appear to rise up from the fluffy mound of flowers.

 If foliage is your thing, intersperse rex begonias in between hostas for a real pop.
 Hosta ‘June’ mixed in with ‘Painter’s Palette’ rex begonias would be stunning.